sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* Switch to RGBW
+* Switch to SK6812 GRBW
-* Set DMX base channel from DIP switches
+   Strip definition
+   Strip pixel setter function
+* Use white channels by subbing from RGB channels check balance between RGB white and W white
 * 3 strips
+* ?
+New default palette colours?
+Also default to OBF?
 * ?
 2 'global' values to apply to all 3 strips (to make up to 32 channels); Global dimmer and...??
 Global strobe??
 * ?
 Vu meter mode with slowly falling peak indicator
 * ?
 Control usage for background modes..??